katayama8000/scrapbox-cli/README.md

 ## Architecture

+This project's design is a hybrid of **Clean Architecture** and **Hexagonal Architecture** (Ports and Adapters).

+-   It uses the layered structure of Clean Architecture (`domain`, `application`, `infrastructure`) to separate concerns.
+-   It implements the "Ports and Adapters" pattern from Hexagonal Architecture, using interfaces (`ports`) to decouple the application core from external tools like APIs.

+The key principle is the **Dependency Rule**: dependencies only flow inwards, from `infrastructure` to `application` to `domain`.
+This makes the core business logic independent of external details, improving testability and maintainability.

-This project follows a Clean Architecture pattern.
-For more details, see [ARCHITECTURE.md](ARCHITECTURE.md).
+For a more detailed breakdown and diagrams, see [ARCHITECTURE.md](ARCHITECTURE.md).

 ## Development